prpole/dissertation/chapter2/main.md

-European invaders in service of a common goal of increasing life's abundance, but in fact he presents a narrative of California's conquest by Europeans that applies different standards of judgment to acts of violence and life-making alike.[@JLCollection JL2059] Despite the efforts of Red Cloud and the leader of the Sun Men (called only the Sun Man) to form a friendship, the War Chief and his followers kill the explorers with stolen muskets, prompting the dying Sun Man to prophecy the destruction of the Nishinam by his "brothers": "Many are our brothers and strong.
+European invaders in service of a common goal of increasing life's abundance, but in fact he presents a narrative of California's conquest by Europeans that applies different standards of judgment to acts of violence and life-making alike.[@london_jack_1916 JL2059] Despite the efforts of Red Cloud and the leader of the Sun Men (called only the Sun Man) to form a friendship, the War Chief and his followers kill the explorers with stolen muskets, prompting the dying Sun Man to prophecy the destruction of the Nishinam by his "brothers":
+"Many are our brothers and strong.
 They will come after us. [...]
 When you plant blood you harvest blood."
-In the second act, which takes place a century later, the Sun Men return to slaughter the Nishinam and take control of California, after a prolonged exchange with the living incarnation of Red Cloud in which he and the Sun Man agree that white settlers will increase the abundance of life on the land through agriculture better than the Nishinam would have through acorn planting.[@london_acorn_1916 72] Stripping the figures of their individual identities by identifying them with mythic figures, London stages an allegorical struggle for the land between Europeans and American Indians in the interactions of these typological figures---as well as a struggle between their respective horticultural imaginaries.
+In the second act, which takes place a century later, the Sun Men return to slaughter the Nishinam and take control of California, after a prolonged exchange with the living incarnation of Red Cloud in which he and the Sun Man agree that white settlers will increase the abundance of life on the land through agriculture better than the Nishinam would have through acorn planting.[@london_acorn-planter:_1916 72] Stripping the figures of their individual identities by identifying them with mythic figures, London stages an allegorical struggle for the land between Europeans and American Indians in the interactions of these typological figures---as well as a struggle between their respective horticultural imaginaries.
 He does so through a distorting lens that justifies white violence as a response to the aggression of the Nishinam while making a mockery of the indigenous traditions of the Americas through ludicrous pastiche.
-Though the possibility of a defining human *telos* that compels increased abundance of life on the planet is intriguing in itself, it is pursued here as a justifying rationale for colonialism.
+The possibility of a defining human *telos* that compels increased abundance of life on the planet is revealed a justifying rationale for colonialism.

+This is not the whole story regarding the racial implications of London's speculative species-being, however, nor even the main one---even if its existence must give pause to any simplistic praise on environmentalist grounds.
-Why consider this vision of human species-being at all, then, given its ahistoricity and its racism?
-In short, because the *Acorn-Planter* version of London's speculative species-being is merely one particularly clear articulation of this speculative, ecological species-being, an idea that he explored in different forms across his late agricultural novels, and the celebration of white colonial conquest at the play's end is a direct contradiction of his stance in other, more nuanced works in which he challenges the ideologies that he and many contemporaneous commentators espoused to justify such conquest.
-Taking the racism of the Acorn-Planter head on allows us to pose the question of London that must also be posed in reference to the Anthropocene, and which can be explored in London's work as a proxy: Is it possible to posit a universal, ecological, human species-being without accepting the racist essentialisms and historical traumas that such universalism has been used to justify in the past?
+The *Acorn-Planter* is merely one particularly direct articulation of an idea that he explored in different forms across his late agricultural novels, and the celebration of white colonial conquest at the play's end is a direct contradiction of his stance in other, more nuanced works in which he challenges the ideologies that he and many contemporaneous commentators espoused to justify such conquest.[^ln-reesman] The racism of *The Acorn-Planter*'s environmentalist vision raises the same questions that are raised by the Anthropocene today: how to understand an ecological conception of human species-being without accepting the racist essentialisms and historical traumas that such universalism has been used to justify in the past.

+[^ln-reesman]: This inconsistency has recently been noted elsewhere:
+"In any twenty-first-century usage of the word, London could certainly be termed a racist, but...not a very good (that is, consistent) one"[@reesman_jack_2009 34]

 <!--[What is most startling about the note is that the two
 statements, taken together, seem to disenfranchise much of humanity.
 Failing